 Prior Revisions And Reviews

-The early examples of the Pearl Flexi adjustable razor seemed to have a “Jekyl and Hyde” reputation: some aspects were quite positive, while other aspects were quite negative.
+Early examples of the Pearl Flexi adjustable razor seemed to have a “Jekyl and Hyde” reputation: some aspects were quite positive, while other aspects were quite negative.

 There were comments about the “roughness” or “harshness” of the blade exposure, difficulty loading a blade, and blade alignment issues.